international-labour-organization/designsystem/.changeset/beige-scissors-ring.md

 ---
-"@ilo-org/themes": patch
+"@ilo-org/themes": minor
 ---

-refactored config values for spacing
+Added new config values for spacing